Center for Health Policy & Health Services Research

 Value-Based Care

-In partnership with Dr. Charles Day (orthopedic surgeon and CMO for Value-Based Specialty Care), our team is embarking on a unique journey to improve healthcare at Henry Ford and around the country.
+The Center continued its division focused on Specialty Value-Based Care in 2024.
+In partnership with Dr. Charles Day – System Medical Director for value-based specialty care and Deedra LaPointe – System Administrative Director for value-based specialty care, the team maintains the journey to improve healthcare at Henry Ford and around the country by focusing on new ways to improve the quality and cost of care with our specialties.
 The long-term goal of our unique venture is to develop innovative value-based care models to support the highest quality care at the lowest cost within all of our Henry Ford medical specialty departments serving as a model for other health systems across the nation.

 Healthcare Improvement